-Vijay Chakkapossesses close to 17+ years of IT industry experience, primarily in the integration space,and is engaged in consulting, managing delivery and building practice.Currently, he heads the 'MuleSoftCoE' within the Enterprise Application Integration service line underLTIMindtree Digital.
-He has beenpart of the growth path for multiple organizations across industries such as banking, entertainment,energy, manufacturing etc.
+Vijay Chakka possesses close to 17+ years of IT industry experience, primarily in the integration space, and is engaged in consulting, managing delivery and building practice.
+Currently, he heads the 'MuleSoft CoE' within the Enterprise Application Integration service line under Mindtree Digital.
+He has been part of the growth path for multiple organizations across industries such as banking, entertainment, energy, manufacturing etc.

-Surendra Thekkatte is a CoE head within Enterprise Application Integration service line under LTIMindtree Digital practice with over 22 years experience.
-He specializes in integration and architecture consulting offerings, helping customers defining their API strategy, setting up API CoEs and implementing the roadmap, and transitioning from SOA-centric middleware products to microservices-based architecture involving API management platforms.
+Surendra Thekkatte is a CoE head within Enterprise Application Integration service line under Mindtree's Digital practice with over 22 years.
+He is specializes in integration and architecture consulting offerings, helping customers defining their API strategy, setting up API CoEs and implementing the roadmap, transitioning from SOA-centric middleware products to microservices-based architecture involving API management platforms.

 Gopalakrishnan Srinivasan has 18+ years of experience in IT and has been involved in many phases of the software development life cycle on Enterprise Integration Application and Java/J2EE-based projects, apart from working on various RFP/RFIs.
 He is well-versed with Middleware technology of MuleSoft and Java/J2EE.
 He has 9+ years of experience in Mule ESB product suite (version 2.x, 3.x & 4.x) and has been a part of MuleSoft ESB Center of Excellence for 4+ years in many organizations.
-Gopalakrishnan has worked on various business domain such as Energy and Utilities, BFS, Insurance, Education, Retail, Media, Life science and Healthcare.
+Gopalakrishnan has worked on various business domain such as Energy & Utilities, BFS, Insurance, Education, Retail, Media, Life science and Healthcare.